 Propagating Red Twig Dogwoods

-It can take up to a full year for the cutting to root.
-Once they are rooted, you can use them in your landscape or nurture them further in a nursery bed.
+- It can take up to a full year for the cutting to root.
+Once they are fully rooted, you can plant the saplings in your landscape.

 The brightness of this bush's red twigs has a tendency to fade over time from early spring to summer, and there is not much that you can do about that.
 For maximal color, prune out one-third of the older branches every three years or so (or even annually, as long as you do not mind having a plant of a smaller size).
 Pruning should be done in late winter or early spring.
 Such care will promote new growth.

 Since the younger branches bear the brightest color, that is precisely the growth that you want to encourage.
 If the bush is overgrown, you can cut it back to the ground.
 It will return within a year with young red stems.